dimaspandu/pokecat-hunt-standalone/README.md

 > Note: This version is **standalone** and does not connect to any backend or database.
 All Pokecats, spawning, and captures are simulated locally in the browser.

+Live demo is available at: [https://pokecat.fun/](https://pokecat.fun/)

+This repository is a standalone version.
+The **full version with backend and complete features** is available at: [https://github.com/dimaspandu/pokecat-hunt](https://github.com/dimaspandu/pokecat-hunt)

 ---

 ## Overview